wiris/html-integrations/docs/development/linting/README.md

 ## CSS files

-To check all the .css files of the project, run:
+To validate all the `.css` files of the project, run:

 ```sh
     $ npm run lint-css
 ```

-To check specific .css files or folders of the project, add the --route option to the previous commands:
+To validate specific `.css` files or folders of the project, add the `--route` option to the previous commands:

 ```sh
   $ npm run lint-css --route=path